drbenn/data-structs-algos/data_structures/1-Array/0-array.md

 - So also no push or pop, etc on arrays.
 YOU MUST REALLOCATE.

 - **Anytime you access the known value of an array it is O[1] because you know exactly where to go.**

+# Bubble Sort

+- basic math truism used in bubble sort is x<sub>i</sub> <= x<sub>i</sub> + 1

+- Basically, bubble sort works by iterating through array, and if i + 1 is less than i, the two values swithc indexes.

+- Another way to think about it is, as you iterate through the array, the largest value of the two values being compared is moved the to highest index.